forever-xiaoyu/forever-xiaoyu.github.io/blog/source/_posts/mini-program.md

 })
 ```

+* When using clip api to crop the image, there may be a problem that the clipping does not take effect, probably cause there is no stroke, which is a bug in the mini program.

 ### 6. wxParse related issues
 wxParse can parse html code into mini program components, and the images rendered width wxParse can view large images.
 But There're some problems:
 * When images are many, the page is too laggy, affect user experience.
 * Native rich-text reqires high inline style format, and easily render error.Meanwhile, it can't view large images.
 * There is no perfect solution, using web-view may be better.

+Sometimes we might meet situations where wxParse can't parse the content, the reason is in lines 112 and 119 of wxparse/html2json.js, there is a console.dir, comment out the function, the content can be resolved.

 ### 7. query node information
 mini program is data-driven and don't support DOM operations, so you need to use a specific api to query related information.